F0lak/dm_open_ref/ref/atom/var/render_target.md

-If any icon uses `render_target`, and another icon in the scene has a matching `render_source`, this icon will be drawn to a temporary image called a \"slate\", which can be reused mutiple times for faster drawing and for special effects.
+If any icon uses `render_target`, and another icon in the scene has a matching `render_source`, this icon will be drawn to a temporary image called a "slate", which can be reused mutiple times for faster drawing and for special effects.

 If the `render_target` value